Roux Center for the Environment, Bowdoin College

 The Roux Center for the Environment at Bowdoin College by CambridgeSeven represents a 29,617-square-foot interdisciplinary research and teaching facility that serves as a living laboratory for environmental studies, bringing together faculty and students from multiple disciplines while demonstrating exceptional sustainability performance.

-Sustainability Consulting Role: Led comprehensive sustainability strategy coordinating with academic stakeholders and managing the LEED Platinum certification process.
-Integrated advanced research capabilities with environmental performance, making the building itself a teaching tool for sustainability education.
-(Work performed while at Thornton Tomasetti)
+Michael Pulaski PhD provided principal oversight for the comprehensive sustainability strategy coordinating with academic stakeholders and managing the LEED Platinum certification process.
+Integrated educational design features with environmental performance, making the building itself a teaching tool for sustainability education.
+(Work performed while employed at Thornton Tomasetti)

 Climate-Positive Solutions Delivered: